 This plugin adds a Piwik stats site to your WordPress or WordPress multisite dashboard.

-If Piwik works, you'll be able to configure WP-Piwik: The Piwik URL is the same URL you use to access your Piwik, e.g. for the demo site: http://demo.piwik.org.
-The auth token is some kind of secret password, which allows WP-Piwik to get the necessary data from Piwik.
-The super user's auth token, i.e. a full access password for your Piwik, can be found on Piwik's API site.
-You can find a detailed description here.
+As soon as Piwik works, you'll be able to configure WP-Piwik: The Piwik URL is the same URL you use to access your Piwik, e.g. for the demo site: http://demo.piwik.org.
+The auth token is some kind of a secret password, which allows WP-Piwik to get the necessary data from Piwik.
+To get your auth token, log in to Piwik, click at your user name (top right) and click at "API" (left sidebar menu).

 Try to enable the "avoid mod_security" option (WP-Piwik settings, Tracking tab) or create a mod_security whitelist.